AAA-Triple-AAA/geek-text/README.md

 ```text
 DB_URL=[insert JDBC connection string here]
 ```
-**Note:** You will need to retrieve the connection string from your database host (i.e. Supabase, Neon, etc.).
+**Note:** You will need to retrieve the **JDBC** connection string from your database host (i.e. Supabase, Neon, etc.).

-3. Open the project in your favorite IDE and let Maven sync the dependencies
+4. Open the project in your favorite IDE and let Maven sync the dependencies